riemann1859/Queries-and-Visualizations-on-Northwind-database/README.md

 Orders table.\
 Q32.
 Write a query that returns all orders placed on the last day of activity that can be found in the Orders table.\
 Q33.
-Write a query that returns customers who did not place orders in 1998.
+Write a query that returns customers who did not place orders in 1998.\
+Q34.
+Write a query that returns countries where there are customers but not employees.